sejungkwak/trading-paradise/README.md

   - Less than 768px width devices show each section in a single column to optimise the layout.

 - Items page
-  - This page contains menu buttons, trading guide, contact box and item lists which are organised by trading types: Buy, Sell, Giveaway.
+  - This page contains menu buttons, trading guide, contact box and item lists which are organised by trading types(Buy, Sell, Giveaway).

   - Menu buttons